wireseo/tp/docs/UserGuide.md

          so.
         1. Weekly topic and Today's date - The week count for the semester, together with the topic for the week and today's date.
-        1. Shortcut icons - These icons are positioned here for your convenience to quickly navigating to source academy with the blue diamond on the left, and Jarvis' user guide with the white book icon on the right.
+        1. Shortcut icons - These icons are positioned here for your convenience to quickly navigate to Source Academy with the blue diamond on the left, and Jarvis' user guide with the white book icon on the right.
         1. Jarvis logo.

    ![Jarvis](images/userguide/topBar.png)

-#### 4.1.2 Command Box and Feedback Box
+#### 4.1.2 Command Box

    * A text input box for all user commands to be keyed in.
 You may refer to a detailed guide on the various commands available in Jarvis.
 Hit the enter key to execute the inputted command.

-The feedback from you command will be displayed in the Feedback Box.
+#### 4.1.3 Feedback Box

+   * A box that shows the corresponding feedback to the user according to the commands keyed in.
+If the command is successful, a success message will be shown.
+Otherwise, error messages guiding the user will be displayed.

-#### 4.1.3 Information Panel
+#### 4.1.4 Information Panel
    * A detailed list of information that corresponds to the tab selected in the Tab Switcher on the left of the Graphical User Interface(GUI).

-#### 4.1.4 Tab Switcher
+#### 4.1.5 Tab Switcher

    * The tab switcher contains clearly marked tabs: `Student`, `Mission`, `Quest `, `Consultation`, `Mastery